puid/Elixir/README.md

 Second, consider how much entropy was captured by the ID.
 Given there are 26 characters, each character represents log<sub>2</sub>(26) = 4.7 bits of entropy.
 So each generated ID represents 8 * 4.7 = 37.6 bits of entropy.

-Hmmmm.
+Hmmm.
 That means the ratio of ID entropy to source entropy is 37.6 / 464 = 0.081, or a whopping **8.1%**.
 That's not an efficiency most developers would be comfortable with.
 Granted, this is a particularly egregious example, but most random ID generation suffers such inefficient use of source entropy.

 Without delving into the specifics (see the code?), `Puid` employs various means to maximize the use of source entropy.
-In comparison, `Puid` uses **87.5%** of source entropy in generating random IDs using lower case alpha characters.
+As comparison, `Puid` uses **87.5%** of source entropy in generating random IDs using lower case alpha characters.
 For character sets with counts equal a power of 2, `Puid` uses 100% of source entropy.

 #### Speed of generation